jain-abhinav02/Sarcasm-detection/README.md

 # Sarcasm-detection
-This project creates a LSTM based model to detect whether a text input is sarcastic or not
+A bidirectional LSTM based neural network is used to determine if a sentence is sarcastic or not.
+Vector representations of words are obtained using GloVe.